instaunit/instaunit/README.md

 * **Compare entities semantically** to ignore insignificant differences like whitespace and map key order,
 * Reference the output of previously-run tests to **chain related tests together**,
 * Easily build **mock services** so your tests don't need any external dependencies,
-* Use **convenient, built-in functions** to generate test input and randomize your tests.
+* Use **convenient, built-in functions** to generate input and randomize your tests.

 Refer to the full [`test.yml`](https://github.com/instaunit/instaunit/blob/master/example/test.yml) file for a more complete illustration of test cases.